USS Enterprise (NCC-1701): Concept and initial design

-During a visit to Jefferies, Roddenberry and NBC staff were drawn to a sketch of the Enterprise resembling its final configuration.
+During a visit with Jefferies, Roddenberry and NBC staff were drawn to a sketch of the ship resembling its final configuration.
 Jefferies had created a small model of this design that, when held from a string, hung upside-down – an appearance he had to "unsell".
 He kept the hull smooth, with a sense that the ship's components were serviced from inside.
-He designed the Klingon starship seen in the third season by rearranging and changing the shape of the Enterprise's basic modules: a main body, two engine pods, and a neck with a head on it.
+He designed the Klingon starship seen in the third season by rearranging and changing the shape of Enterprise's basic modules: a main body, two engine pods, and a neck with a head on it.
 Some of Jefferies' rejected design concepts – such as spherical hull sections and warp engines that encircle a ship – inspired future Star Trek vessel designs.

-The Enterprise was originally going to be named Yorktown, but Roddenberry was fascinated by the aircraft carrier Enterprise and had "always been proud of that ship and wanted to use the name."
+The Enterprise was originally named Yorktown, but Roddenberry was fascinated by the aircraft carrier Enterprise and had "always been proud of that ship and wanted to use the name."
 The NCC-1701 registry stems from NC being one of the international aircraft registration codes assigned to the United States.
 The second C was added because Soviet aircraft used Cs, and Jefferies believed a venture into space would be a joint operation by the United States and Russia.
 Jefferies rejected 3, 6, 8, and 9 as "too easily confused" on screen; he eventually reasoned the Enterprise was the first vessel of Starfleet's 17th starship design, hence 1701.
 The Making of Star Trek explains that USS means "United Space Ship" and that "Enterprise is a member of the Starship Class".
 Licensed texts, on-screen graphics, and dialogue later describe the ship as a Constitution-class vessel.